tibonihoo/wateronmars/README.md

 As such Water On Mars intends to be a news reading platform built around the following analogies:

-> You contemplate the river of news flowing down from yur selection of sources.
+> You contemplate the river of news flowing down from your selection of sources.

-> You can then use a sieve to filter out the most interesting links and collect them.
+> You can then use a sieve to filter out and collect the most interesting links.

 An demo website is up and running thanks to Heroku at: http://wateronmars-demo.herokuapp.com.